microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-shakeshake.md

 Replace the string `iot` within the curly braces with your preferred hashtag.
 DevKit later retrieves a random tweet that includes the hashtag you specify in this step.

 ## Modify code for Azure Functions
-Open **Function\shakeshake.cs** and find the following line of code:
+Open **Function\shakeshake.cs** and find the following code:
 ```csharp
     // TODO： Input the device name.
     string deviceId = "";
 ```

-Set deviceId with the device name you provisioned in previous step.
+Set `deviceId` with the device id you provisioned in previous step.

 ## Deploy Azure Functions